 The Directory of Street and Name Changes was published in the 1930s, and meant as a tool for people who had to live through this rather disruptive change.
 It shows address changes for buildings that were within the city limits at the time (remember, Portland was much smaller in the 30s than it is now -- check the Portland Bureau of Planning & Sustainability’s map of historical annexations to the City of Portland (pdf) to see when your neighborhood joined the city).
 But, if your house was built before 1933, and it was within the city limits in the early 1930s, it should be included in this cross-reference directory.

 Using pre-1930s addresses

 Okay, what if you know your Portland house's pre-1930s address, and you'd like to find out who lived there in those early years?
-If you want to know who lived in your house in 1930, 1931, 1932, or 1933, you can use the Polk's Portland (Oregon) City Directory – it has a pink section in the back which lists residents by address.
+If you want to know who lived in your house in 1930, 1931, 1932, or 1933, look at the Polk's Portland (Oregon) City Directories for those years – they each have a pink section in the back which lists residents by address.
 General tips on using city directories are in part one of the Who lived in my house? series.
 If you're looking in 1930 or 1931, use the house's older address; if you're looking in 1932 or 1933, you might have to check both the old and the new address, because some neighborhoods had their addresses changed earlier than others.